mmm/mmm.github.com/cloud/_posts/2012-06-04-juju-at-scale.md

 Once we had permission from Amazon to spin up 500 nodes on our account, we initially just naively spun up 500 instances... and quickly got throttled.

-No particular surprise, we're not using multiplicity in the ec2 api, nor are we using an autoscaling group... we must look like a DoS attack.
+No particular surprise, we're not specifying multiplicity in the ec2 api, nor are we using an auto scaling group... we must look like a DoS attack.

 The order was eventually fulfilled, and juju waited around for it.
-Everything ran as expected, it just took about an hour and 15 minutes to spin up the stack with HDFS storage of almost 200TB
+Everything ran as expected, it just took about an hour and 15 minutes to spin up the stack.
+This gave us a nice little cluster with HDFS storage of almost 200TB

 <a href="/images/scale-500-50070.png">
 <img src="/images/scale-500-50070.png" width="720px" />